Social Icons

 Directed by David Fincher

 Panic Room is a masterpiece.
 A movie that just ticks all the right boxes and holds your gaze.
-The fun in the movie is all the different characters in it.
-All their different ways of seeing life, all of it in one house where they face a life or death situation.
-I saw it when it was released back in 2002 and seeing again eighteen years after and still sucked in shows how magnificent the movie was crafted to be.
+The fun in the movie comes from all the different characters in it.
+All their different ways of seeing life, all of it in one house, where they face a life-or-death situation.
+I saw it when it was released back in 2002, and seeing it again eighteen years later and still being sucked in shows how magnificently the movie was crafted.

 The main actors in this movie (Jodie Foster and Forest Whitaker) had a dynamic relationship that makes you sit up all through the viewing.
-If you have not seen this movie before you are left to wonder how it will end when they both finally stand face-to-face.
+If you have not seen this movie before, you’re left wondering how it will end when they both finally stand face-to-face.

 On the night the two move into the house, burglars break in.
 They seem to know their way around the place and want to get into the panic room.
-It so happens Mother and daughter out of fear run into the panic room hoping the burglars will get what they want and leave.
+It so happens that, out of fear, Meg and her daughter run into the panic room, hoping the burglars will get what they want and leave.

-Then we have a standoff, the panic room is equipped with a PA system so now the burglars and Meg are discussing.
-Meg wanting the intruders gone and the intruders wanting Meg gone.
+Then we have a stand-off.
+The panic room is equipped with a PA system, so now the burglars and Meg are in discussion.
+Meg wants the intruders gone, and the intruders want Meg gone.

 The movie was a critical and commercial success.
-Panic Room is one of the first films in the turn of the century to have video surveillance as the key element to which the film develops.
-The movie is one of a feminist movement female empowerment movie, where the lead is not equipped with special skills, but just the determination.
-She has her life and her daughter’s to think of and survival is the only option when faced with men who are stronger and bigger.
+Panic Room is one of the first films in the turn of the century to have video surveillance as the key element in the film's development.
+The movie is also one of the feminist movement female-empowerment movies, where the lead is not equipped with special skills but just determination.
+She has her life and her daughter’s to think of, and survival is the only option when faced with men who are stronger and bigger.

-Here are women handling things on their own without the need of a man around the house.
-Although you can argue a little problem in the story, why will a single mother need such a big house?
+Here, we have women handling things on their own without the need for a man around the house.
+Although, you could argue a little problem in the story: why would a single mother need such a big house?

-The panic room represent the idea of control, it has eyes everywhere giving the people in it some form of control over that tiny aspect of their existence.
-In reality you do not have total control of what happens to you, just a tiny aspect of control.
-But there is safety in knowing at least there are aspects of your life you can control.
+The panic room represents the idea of control.
+It has eyes everywhere, giving the people in it some form of control over that tiny aspect of their existence.
+In reality, you do not have total control over what happens to you—just a tiny aspect of control.
+But there’s safety in knowing that at least there are aspects of your life you can control.

-Here is a movie I will always remember fondly and looking forward to seeing it again.
+This is a movie I will always remember fondly and am looking forward to seeing again.

 0 comments: